 Sex crime experts say because of the shame felt by rape victims, and the lack of memory around drug-induced rape, the actual numbers of GHB-related rapes are probably much higher.

 “Date rape drugs can be just as dangerous as a gun or a knife.
 It makes it easy for the rapist to commit their crime,” said Gail Abarbanel, director of the Rape Treatment Center at UCLA.
-For these reasons, Abarbanel and her team have developed a line of educational pamphlets about drug-induced date rape for students.
+Abarbanel and her team developed a line of educational pamphlets about drug-induced date rape for students.

 Even when sex crimes are reported and there is physical evidence, assaults can be difficult to prove when victims do not remember details.
-Rapists can, and have, gotten away with their crime in Boulder by simply claiming the sex was consensual.
+Rapists have gotten away with their crime in Boulder by simply claiming the sex was consensual.

 Toxicologist Daly said the only confirmed reports of drug-induced rape he has come across involve Rohypnol, a chemical cousin of GHB available in pill form.

-Police say that if a person suspects she has ingested GHB and was sexually assaulted to report it within at least 12 hours in order to have evidence of the drug in her body.
+Police say that if a person suspects she has ingested GHB and was consequently sexually assaulted, they should report it within at least 12 hours in order to gather evidence of the drug in her body.
 Even if victims do not want to formally report the crime or have little evidence, police say it helps if they call headquarters and report it informally to help them establish sex crime patterns.

 Is Recreational GHB too Good to Be True?

 According to the rule of thumb that says anything that makes you feel good is bad for you, GHB ought to be awfully unhealthy.
 Some users suspect it could have an undetected downside.